AveryMcLean04/P2P-File-Sharing-App/README.md

 | 5    | Alice  | `send bob file.txt`          | Transfer the encrypted file to Bob               |
 | 6    | Bob    | `decrypt file.txt new.txt`   | Decrypt the received file to a new path          |
 | 7    | Either | `exit`                       | Terminate the session and close the application  |

+*Note: This is from Python to Python.
+Java has similar commands with different names.